Learning Any-View 6DoF Robotic Grasping in Cluttered Scenes via Neural Surface Rendering: Learning 6DoF Grasping via Neural Surface Rendering

-A key part of our approach is to learn the appropriate geometric interaction between any 6DoF grasp and the scene.
-To do this, we propose using features from the scene's local surface points \textit{rendered} by each grasp.
-We hypothesize that the local surface points and their corresponding latent features provide the necessary information to effectively encode the geometric complementarity of object-surface and gripper to assess the quality of grasps.
-For each grasp pose $\mathbf{g} \in \mathbb{R}^6$ in a scene, we use our implicit scene-geometry network $f^{sg}_{\theta}$ and our surface rendering approach (\cref{subsec:gpg}) to obtain a local 3D surface point set $\left\{\mathbf{p}^{\mathbf{g}}_{i}\right\}_{i=1}^{N}$ corresponding to the grasp $\mathbf{g}$.
-Specifically, we place a virtual camera near each link of the gripper, i.e., near the two fingers and the base, such that the cameras point towards the inner hull of the gripper (\cref{fig:surf}).
-For this local rendering, we use higher-resolution virtual cameras as compared to the scene-level rendering to obtain a dense local point-set, and we filter out spurious points too far away from the gripper links (cf.~\cref{appendix:a}). \\ To predict the quality of a grasp $\mathbf{g}$, we use the local surface point set of the grasp $\left\{\mathbf{p}^{\mathbf{g}}_{i}\right\}_{i=1}^{N}$ as well as the corresponding feature vectors of this point set in the \textit{same feature space} $\psi(\mathbf{x})$ as the scene geometry network $f^{sg}_{\theta}$.
-In this way, we jointly learn features $\psi$ appropriate for both scene reconstruction and grasp quality prediction, exploiting synergies between them~\cite{Jiang2021}.
+Key to our approach is to obtain features that effectively capture the geometric interaction between any 6DoF grasp and the scene.
+To do so, we propose selecting the features from the scene's local surface points which are \textit{rendered} by each grasp.
+We hypothesize that the local surface points and their \textit{corresponding latent features} can effectively encode the geometric complementarity of object-surface and gripper to assess the quality of grasps.
+For each 6DoF grasp pose $\mathbf{g}$ in a scene, we use our implicit scene-geometry network $f^{sg}_{\theta}$ to render a local 3D surface point set $\left\{\mathbf{p}^{\mathbf{g}}_{i}\right\}_{i=1}^{N}$ corresponding to the grasp $\mathbf{g}$.
+Specifically, we place a virtual camera near each link of the gripper, i.e., near the two fingers and the base, such that the cameras point towards the inner hull of the gripper (\Cref{fig:surf}a).
+We thus obtain a dense local point-set and filter out spurious points too far away from the gripper links. \\ \\ \textbf{Grasp quality prediction.} To predict the quality of a grasp $\mathbf{g}$, we use both the local surface point set of the grasp $\left\{\mathbf{p}^{\mathbf{g}}_{i}\right\}_{i=1}^{N}$ and the corresponding feature vectors in the \textit{same feature space} $\psi(\mathbf{x})$ as the scene geometry network $f^{sg}_{\theta}$.
+Thus, we jointly learn features $\psi$ appropriate for both scene reconstruction and grasp quality prediction~\cite{Jiang2021}.
 The $N$ local surface points and their features are passed through an implicit grasp quality decoder network $h_{\omega}^{q}$ to predict the grasp success probability $\hat{q}(\mathbf{g})= h_{\omega}^{q}\bigl( \left\{\mathbf{p}^{\mathbf{g}}_{i}, \psi(\mathbf{x},\mathbf{p}^{\mathbf{g}}_{i})\right\}_{i=1}^{N} \bigr)$.
-To process this \textit{set of points and features per grasp}, the grasp quality decoder uses a permutation invariant point network architecture.
-Grasp quality is trained using ground truth labels $q(\mathbf{g}) \in \{0,1\}$ of grasp success/failure and a binary cross-entropy loss
+The grasp quality decoder uses a permutation invariant point network architecture~\cite{Qi2017}, trained using simulated ground truth labels $q(\mathbf{g}) \in \{0,1\}$ of grasp success/failure and a binary cross-entropy loss